QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 | ssh://ds@nas.local/~/git/joy-of-kubernetes.git
 ```
 It is important that you resolve the full URL, there cannot be the ~ symbolic home link in the URL.
 For me this translates to this address.
 I can't use the .local domain since kubernetes runs its own network.
-The DNS I on my network however will translate the name properly.
+The DNS I run on the office network however will translate the name properly.
+You should perhaps take action in your router or pi-hole.
 ```
 | ssh://ds@nas/volume1/homes/ds/git/joy-of-kubernetes.git
 ```